Released: 20 April 1987

 The vibe of ‘Zeroes’ harked back to the 1960s.
 Although a decade in which Bowie struggled to find success, it was nonetheless a crucial time in his development as a songwriter and performer.

-Peter Frampton’s electric sitar, massed harmony vocals (including Bowie’s son Duncan and assistant Coco Schwab), and chord changes inspired by the Beatles’ ‘Eight Days A Week’ add to the sense of nostalgia that runs throughout.
+Peter Frampton’s electric sitar, massed harmony vocals (including Bowie’s son Duncan and assistant Coco Schwab), a self-referential paraphrase of Bob Dylan’s ‘Ballad Of A Thin Man’ (“Something good is happening/I don’t know what it is”), and chord changes inspired by the Beatles’ ‘Eight Days A Week’ add to the sense of nostalgia that runs throughout.

 The album was reflective in a way, because it covers every style that I’ve ever written in, I think.
 And also all the influences I’ve had in rock.
 On one song, ‘Zeroes’, I wanted to put in every cliché that was around in the Sixties – ‘letting the love in,’ those kinds of lines.
 But it was done with affection – it’s not supposed to be a snipe.
 I just wanted the feeling of that particular period, the very late Sixties.